Helping Disciples Become Disciplers

 Lastly, we know that adult discipleship doesn’t exist in a void, and it takes shape as we live with one another.
 We spend time together, share stories, laugh, and build meaningful relationships through a shared faith.
 We support one another through life's ups and downs, providing a sense of community and belonging that is hard to find elsewhere, especially online.

 We’ve found that working on projects, eating meals with spouses, going on walks, working on a ministry team, traveling to conferences, and many other activities have been meaningful ways to foster conversation around God, Scripture, and everything in between.
 We have benefited greatly by having intergenerational relationships in our life.
 We have a healthier attitude toward life and energy from being around people of all ages.
 We’ve found that regardless of age, reciprocity happens in all our old or young relationships.
-It’s a fantastic blessing to us —‘mutual fruit’ as Paul describes it in the Book of Romans.
+It’s a fantastic blessing to us —"mutual fruit" as Paul describes it in the Book of Romans.

 The truth is, adult discipleship takes humility.
 It’s a willful acknowledgment that you don’t have all the answers but are willing to listen and learn from someone who might be ahead of you in their life and formation in following Jesus.
 However, it’s a step towards flourishing relationships between God and others, and that’s what we are all about.